-According to the NOAA's National Weather Service, this monumental moment will occur this year as the sun positions itself and crosses directly over Earth's equator in the Northern Hemisphere on March 20, 2009, at 7:44 a.m.
-(ET).
-At this same moment in the Southern Hemisphere, an autumnal equinox will simultaneously occur, making spring and fall opposite seasons.
+According to the NOAA’s National Weather Service, this monumental moment occurs as the sun positions itself and crosses directly over Earth’s equator in the Northern Hemisphere on the first day of spring.
+At this same moment in the Southern Hemisphere, an autumnal equinox simultaneously occurs, making spring and fall opposite seasons.
 Because gravity and other scientific factors change the length of an astronomical year over time, the equinoxes will occur at different times and even on different days (spring: March 20 or 21 & fall: September 22 or 23) in coming years.

 How can you best illustrate the vernal equinox?